lennym/timeliner/README.md

 # timeliner

-## And Automated Browser Timeline Analyser
+## Automated Browser Timeline Analyser

 Uses chromedriver to load a webpage a number of times and aggregates performance metrics from Chrome's devtools timelines.